TomasBoda/abm-sheets-web/docs/tech-docs.md

 ### Target Audience

 ABM Sheets is aimed primarily for scientists with at least some background in spreadsheets, simulations, modeling, prototyping, mathematics, computer science, economics or physics.
-It is not aimed at users with no technical background, since it might be overwhelming to understand the notion of time and its behaviour in spreadsheets without understanding spreadsheets or other form of interactive programming systems.
+It is not aimed for users with no technical background whatsoever, since it might be overwhelming to understand the notion of time and its behaviour without understanding spreadsheets or other form of interactive programming systems.

 ## System Overview

 ### High-level Architecture

-ABM Sheets is a web-based application written in [TypeScript](https://www.typescriptlang.org/).
+ABM Sheets is a web-based application written in [TypeScript](https://www.typescriptlang.org).
 It is composed of three main components:

-- front-end - spreadsheet interface, toolbar, user interaction
+- **front-end** - provides the spreadsheet interface, toolbar and handles user interaction
-- engine - parses and evaluates cell formulas (lexer, parser, runtime, evaluator)
+- **engine** - parses and evaluates cell formulas (lexer, parser, runtime, evaluator)
-- database - used for authentication, logging and storing user-created projects
+- **database** - used for authentication, logging and storing user-created projects

 ### Main Features

-ABM Sheets is designed to resemble traditional spreadsheet interfaces such as Microsoft Excel or Google Sheets as closely as possible.
-It attempts to follow the same GUI layout, interaction patterns, formula language syntax and supported functions.

-The main feature of ABM Sheets is the built-in support for discrete time, resulting in the following features:
+The core innovation that ABM Sheets offers is the built-in support for discrete time, which results in the following additions:

-- ability to self-reference a cell without evaluation errors
+- ability to self-reference a cell without recursive evaluation errors
-- cell values change in time due to their self-referencing nature
 - ability to step through time steps and see changes in the spreadsheet
-- use cell ranges and time ranges interchangeably
+- introduction of time ranges as an extension to cell ranges

 Some of the minor features include:

-- the user can create an account and sign in using their credentials
-- the user can create, update, clone and delete projects
-- the user can share their projects
+- user authentication
+- persistance of user-created projects (create, update, delete)
+- sharing projects using a dedicated project URL

+Last but not least, ABM Sheets integrates a composable graphing library [Compost.js](https://compostjs.github.io/compost).
+It allows the user to create custom graphs using a functional programming paradigm directly in the spreadsheet interface.

 #### Discrete Time